AndrewJakubowicz/web.dev/src/site/content/en/blog/rendering-on-the-web/index.md

 ## SEO considerations

 Teams often factor in the impact of SEO when choosing a strategy for rendering on the web.
-Server-side rendering is often chosen for delivering a "complete looking" experience crawlers can interpret with ease.
+Server-side rendering is often chosen for delivering a "complete looking" experience that crawlers can interpret with ease.
 Crawlers [may understand JavaScript](/discoverable/how-search-works), but there are often [limitations](https://developers.google.com/search/docs/guides/rendering) worth being aware of in how they render.
 Client-side rendering can work, but often not without additional testing and leg-work.
 More recently, [dynamic rendering](https://developers.google.com/search/docs/advanced/javascript/dynamic-rendering) has also become an option worth considering if your architecture depends heavily on client-side JavaScript.

 When in doubt, the [mobile friendly test tool](https://search.google.com/test/mobile-friendly) is invaluable for testing that your chosen approach does what you're hoping for.
-It shows a visual preview of how any page appears to Google's crawler, the serialized HTML content found (after JavaScript executed), and any errors encountered during rendering.
+It shows a visual preview of how any page appears to Google's crawler, the serialized HTML content found (after JavaScript is executed), and any errors encountered during rendering.

 <figure>
   {% Img src="image/T4FyVKpzu4WKF1kBNvXepbi08t52/2OH46CfDEvODtabXpKZp.png", alt="Screenshot of the Mobile Friendly Test UI.", width="800", height="817" %}